Kingdom of Yemen: Yemenite Jews

 Judaism was the first Abrahamic religion to come to Yemen.
 Christianity was the majority religion in Yemen until its introduction to Islam.
 Until 1948, approximately 50,000 Yemeni Jews lived in the Mutawakkilite Kingdom of Yemen.
 The Jews were exiled during the reign of Hasan, but later, due to economic reasons, the Jews who were craftsmen were settled in separate neighborhoods, isolated from the city and Muslims.
 In the late 18th Century, the Imams of Yemen enacted a law known as the Orphans' Decree, based on their legal interpretations.

 The Orphan Edict was ignored during Ottoman rule (1872–1918).
 But in 1921, when Imam Yahya became fully dominant in Yemen, he reinstated this law.
 British historian Tudor Parfitt likened this situation to "the brutal measures that introduced the compulsory conscription of Jewish children into the Tsarist army in Russia".
 At first, the edict was not implemented by the authorities as much as it could have been in the Ottoman Empire.
 In some places, the authorities turned a blind eye to the children running away and hiding, but since the imam was insistent on this issue, troops were sent to search for the escaped children in more central locations.
 Jewish community leaders suspected of hiding Jewish children were arrested and tortured in prisons.

-One of the important people who was converted to Islam with the Orphan Edict was Abdurrahman el-Eryani, who was claimed to be of Jewish origin by Dorit Mizrahi, one of the writers of Mishpaha newspaper.
-She was allegedly born Zekharia Hadad in 1910 to a Jewish family in Ibb.
+One of the important people who was converted to Islam with the Orphan Edict was Abdul Rahman al-Eryani, who was claimed to be of Jewish origin by Mishpacha.
+He was allegedly born Zekharia Hadad in 1910 to a Jewish family in Ibb.
 After his parents died due to an epidemic when he was eight years old, he and his 5-year-old sister were protected by the Orphan Edict.
-He was given to separate protective families with his brother and renamed Abdurrahman al-Eryani.
+He was given to separate protective families with his brother and renamed Abdul Rahman al-Eryani.
 Eryani later served as minister of religious endowments in the Yemen Arab Republic, becoming the only civilian to lead North Yemen.
-However, an interview by YemenOnline, an online newspaper, with several members of the al-Eryani family In the interview, he denied the claim that Abdurrahman al-Eryani was Jewish.
-According to them, it is a distortion put forward by Israeli journalist Haolam Hazeh in 1967.
-Zekharia Haddad is actually Abdulrahim al-Haddat, the half-brother and bodyguard of Abdurrahman el-Eryani.
+However, an interview by YemenOnline, an online newspaper, with several members of the al-Eryani family In the interview, he denied the claim that Abdul Rahman al-Eryani was Jewish.
+According to them, it is a distortion put forward by Israeli newspaper HaOlam HaZeh in 1967.
+Zekharia Haddad is actually Abdulrahim al-Haddat, the half-brother and bodyguard of Abdul Rahman al-Eryani.

 Jews were considered impure and therefore Jews were forbidden from touching a Muslim or Muslim's food.